agileware/civicrm-installation-guide/docs/multisite/drupal.md

 ## Install the first site

-Say `site1.example.com` which would be same as any other normal civicrm installation.
+Say `site1.example.com` which would be same as any other normal CiviCRM installation.

 It is not necessary to for the top level site to be multisite aware but if you want it to be then enable multisite by visiting `civicrm/admin/setting/preferences/multisite?reset=1`.
 If you do this you should also grant the associated permission in Drupal: "CiviCRM: administer Multiple Organizations" to your developers or website administrators.